marci0929/devops_project/README.md

 # Quick start monitoring

+(kill the CI/CD project before trying these steps)

 1) Install terraform (can be the docker version)
 2) Navigate to `devops-angular-project/prometheus_grafana`
 3) Run `terraform init`